JuliaLang/www.julialang.org/downloads/platform.md

 To start running Julia from the Terminal, you can do the following:

-Navivate to `/usr/local/bin` and remove the `julia` file.
+Navigate to `/usr/local/bin` and remove the `julia` file.
 Then type the following command:

 ```
 ln -s /Applications/Julia-<version>.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia